Common Power Query errors & how to fix them

 Custom Columns

-Of the M coding options, the Custom Column feature is the most accessible and the one we are most likely to use
+Of the M coding options, the Custom Column feature is the most accessible and the one we are most likely to use.

 Custom Columns contain a syntax check at the bottom of the screen to help guide us with formulas.
-Unfortunately, unless we’ve been working with Power Query for a while, we won’t understand what many of these messages mean.
+Unfortunately, unless we’ve been working with Power Query for a while, we won’t necessarily understand what many of these messages mean.

 Custom Column with a Syntax Error

-The screenshot above shows the Token RightParen expected error message (we can also see a red squiggly underline below the comma).
-This is just one of many potential messages.
-As we type into the formula box, the message will change.
+As we type into the formula box, the error message reflects the current state of the code.
 Therefore, it is not worth looking at this message until we think the formula is finished.
-If the Show error link is visible, we can click it to take us to where the problem is.
+If the Show error link is visible, clicking it will show us where the problem is.

 Once you know what the messages mean, they are not as confusing as might initially seem.
-The most common warnings you’ll come across are:

 • Token Literal expected means the next thing in the formula is expected to be a value, column name, or function.